d-mozulyov/ts-monorepo-template/README.md

 ![Project Creation Menu](./packages/shared/cli/create-new-menu.png)

 Run it on Windows with `create-new.cmd` or on Linux/macOS with `sh ./create-new.cmd`.
-Each framework comes with properly configured TypeScript, build scripts, and shared module integration.
-The script `create-new.cmd`, as well as `setup.cmd`, allows you to explicitly specify which package manager to use: `--npm` (default), `--yarn`, or `--pnpm`. **Note**: On Windows, this script requires administrator privileges to create symbolic links and will prompt for permissions when started - if denied, the script will fail with an error.
+Each framework comes with properly configured TypeScript, build scripts, and shared module integration. **Note**: On Windows, this script requires administrator privileges to create symbolic links and will prompt for permissions when started - if denied, the script will fail with an error.

 ## Contributing